the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ![](healthalert.png)

 **Drones:** Lastly; while in space set your drones to passive and focus fire.
 You must have drones in your drone bay for the drone window to appear.
 Click the hamburger menu in the top left of your drone window and select "passive" "focus fire."
+Passive is a requirement as aggressive drones can cause aggro splits in sites and we dont want that.
+This gets your expensive drones killed.

 ![](drones.png)

 ## Interface Settings

-**Duels:** From the escape menu general settings tab set auto decline duel invites and auto targeting to 0 Targets.
+**Duels/Auto Target Back:** From the escape menu general settings tab set auto decline duel invites and auto targeting to 0 Targets.

 ![](retargetnduel.png)